Return-to-Campus Process for Staff and Student Employees

 The vast majority of university operations continue to proceed successfully by remote work, thanks to the remarkable efforts of our entire Chapman community, and in particular the IS&T team.
 For most of us, this work mode will continue for now.
 Likewise, remote teaching and learning will likely continue for a time.
 In order to access campus facilities, all must follow this process to obtain permission to return to campus.

 1. Follow your departmental process for gaining approval.
 The employee, graduate student, or department representative will submit the online request form requesting access.
-The form allows for single requests, as well as for a spreadsheet to be uploaded for multiple requests.
+The form allows for a request for a single individual, as well as for a spreadsheet to be uploaded for requests for multiple individuals.
 The following information will be needed:

 - First and last name

 - Detailed reason for request to access campus

 - Building(s) and spaces you need to enter